-Italy, with the goal of calling the attention of the main stakeholders on the importance of manufacturing, the "general transformation of all resources to meet human needs" in the society.
-In the accompanying Working Document [7], five driving forces were identified for Manufuture:
+On December 1-2, 2003 the conference Manufuture was held in Milan, Italy, with the goal of calling the attention of the main stakeholders on the importance of manufacturing, the "general transformation of all resources to meet human needs" in the society.
+In the accompanying Working Document (N.N., 2003), five driving forces were identified for Manufuture:

-- Increased research and technological development with longer term research-industry relationships and clearer support to industrial research concentrating on the following main directions: - information and communication technologies (ICT) as enabling technology, - new materials and new design paradigms, - miniaturisation and precision engineering, - integrative approaches, e.g., mechatronics and process control, - extended products, - new technologies. - International cooperation in manufacturing research. - The key role of education and training (attractiveness for the young, multi-disciplinarity, education-researchinnovation, "training factories". - Stimulating operating environment for industrial innovation (innovating SMEs, intellectual property rights, Euro-patent, etc.). - Increased competitiveness of European research (new funding instruments, increased networking to reduce fragmentation, long-term vision).
+- Increased research and technological development with longer term research-industry relationships and clearer support to industrial research. - International cooperation in manufacturing research. - The key role of education and training (attractiveness for the young, multi-disciplinarity, education research innovation, "training factories"). - Stimulating operating environment for industrial innovation (innovating SMEs, intellectual property rights, Euro-patent, etc.). - Increased competitiveness of European research (new funding instruments, increased networking to reduce fragmentation, long-term vision).